-Although the iPad is not very durable, it doesn't mean a case is a must.
-However, while even a case doesn't make an iPad 100% scratch-proof, you might want to invest in a case if you're someone who likes to drop things.
+Although the iPad is not very durable, it doesn't mean an iPad case is a must.
+However, while even an iPad cover doesn't make an iPad 100% scratch-proof, you might want to invest in a case if you're someone who likes to drop things.

 Second, how much do you care about wear and tear?
 Some feel that as long as the device is up and running, a faint blemish is not a big deal, while others like to keep everything immaculate.